 HFG immediately began studying these historic buildings, including a magnificent courthouse.
 This survey inspired features that were included throughout the hospital.
 With its quarter-sawn oak, dark stain, and monumental dining room entry, Fillmore County Hospital’s interior was designed in tribute to the Arts and Crafts bungalow aesthetic.
 Asked what he learned from this project, HFG's Chief Cultural Officer Tim Dudte paused before reflecting, “If a design taps into the essence of what’s important to a community, the building itself will eventually become important.”

-Designing and planning the 57,599 SF Fillmore County Hospital in Geneva, KS involved meeting client-specific construction needs.
+Designing and planning the 57,599 SF Fillmore County Hospital in Geneva, NE involved meeting client-specific construction needs.
 To accelerate the project timeline and reduce construction costs, pre-cast concrete was used for an exterior shell finished with a thin brick facade.
 Additionally, Health Facilities Group's design left space for growth in three directions to accommodate potential future expansion.

 Fillmore County Hospital has 20 acute care beds, two of which are dual purposed as labor and delivery or sleep study rooms; an 8-provider clinic, specialty clinic, speech therapy services, and radiology and emergency departments.
 The hospital also has a specialty in physical and occupational therapy.
 Helping our client best serve these PT/OT patients required incorporating a large, six-person therapy pool into the design.
 Every project necessitates a different approach to the design and planning process.
 By listening to clients, architects can enhance hospitals’ capacity to facilitate healing.